SikandarAman/MazeSolver_PS/README.md

 # Maze Solver Challenge - IIT Ropar Robotics Club

 ## Overview

-Hi!
-I'm **Aman Mittal**, Secretary at the Robotics Club at IIT Ropar.

 Maze solving is the art and science of finding a path from start to finish through complex pathways.
 It's not just a puzzle—it's a fundamental challenge in robotics, artificial intelligence, and algorithm design that simulates real-world navigation problems.

 Maze solving bridges theory with practice in the most engaging way possible.
 While you learn algorithms in lectures, here you implement them in action!